 Earlier this week, I was lucky enough to be wandering around the ancient ruins of Pompeii.
 Perusing the enormous site, it’s easy to be awestruck by the incredible statues, structures and amphitheatres built over two millennia ago.
-What you don’t get a sense of is the people who called Pompeii home; those who lived (and probably died) in the tiny abandoned plots along the streets are hardly...
+What you don’t get a sense of is the people who called Pompeii home; those who lived (and probably died) in the tiny abandoned plots along the streets are hardly given...
 Read more

 Thornton Wilder’s inventive play Our Town opens the new 2019 season at Regent’s Park Open Air Theatre, directed by Gate Theatre artistic director Ellen McDougall.

 This meta-theatrical play is set in a fictional American town in the early 20th century, and follows the ordinary lives of the citizens of Grover’s Corners.
 Set in a theatre, the main character is the Stage Manager of the production who addresses the audience directly before pulling the show together with members of the town coming in to perform.

 Our Town was first performed at the McCarter Theater in New York in 1938 before it went on to play Broadway and subsequently won the Pulitzer Prize for drama.
 The play has seen numerous revivals across the US, and was notably recently seen in London at the Almeida Theatre in 2014, when David Cromer revived his 2009 New York production.